wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 	_Saving your report_

-Creating a report from a single table is easy: simply check the fields that you want to display in a table visualization.
-But there's much more that you can do to visualize the data in a database or other data source.
+Creating a report from a single table is easy: simply check the fields that you want to display in a visualization.
+You used a table visualization in this exercise, but there are lots of other visualizations to choose from.
+Feel free to try other visualizations and experiment with the different ways in which data can be visualized.

 <a name="Exercise3"></a>
 ## Exercise 3: Add related data visualizations ##

-Now that you know how to create a simple visualization, it's easy to add related visualizations as well as create richer visualizations with more complex configurations.
-In the previous exercise, you visualized product data.
-In this exercise, you will work with customer data.
+Now that you know how to create a simple visualization, it's easy to add related visualizations as well as create visualizations of other types.
+In the previous exercise, you used a table visualization to depict product data.
+In this exercise, you will work with customer data using table visualizations and map visualizations.

 1. Remove the existing table visualization by clicking the ellipsis (**...**) in the upper-right corner and clicking **Remove**.